deepixel-dev1/deepixel-dev1.github.io/makanative/tutorial/README.md

 * Summary
 >In this guide you have learned the MAKA API by c++ with opencv.
 If you have question, please send an email(hoohyun.kim@deepixel.xyz).
-For more information about API, please refer to the API reference [MAKA API][maka_api]
+For more information about API, please refer to the API reference [MAKA API][maka_api].

 *****